Sunday, February 01, 2026

 Sharing Soup?
 Think Again.

-Are you capable of falling for someone?
+Are you capable of falling for yourself?

 That was the big question I found myself pondering — strangely enough — over a bowl of soup.
 Ridiculous, right?

-But then again, this feeling has never followed logic.
+But then again, this has never followed logic.
 It just happens.
 It surprises you.
 It challenges you, motivates you, softens you, energizes you — and sometimes brings out a version of yourself you didn’t know still existed.

 My all-time favorite film Jab We Met shows this transformation beautifully — how a chance encounter can shift your emotional chemistry and set off unexpected personal growth.
 I recently experienced something like that myself.